The Board currently comprises one executive and five non-executive directors of which Atul Bali is considered as independent.

 The composition of the Board will be reviewed regularly to ensure that the Board has the appropriate mix of expertise and experience.
 The Articles provide that the number of directors that may be appointed cannot be fewer than two.
 Two directors present at a board meeting will constitute a quorum.

-The deliberations of the various committees referred to below, do not reduce the individual and collective responsibilities of Board members with regard to their fiduciary duties and responsibilities, and they must continue to exercise due care and judgement in accordance with their statutory obligations.
+Board members are regularly informed of developments outside formal Board meetings, through update calls and meetings, reports and one-to-one discussions with the CEO and other management.
+The deliberations of the various committees referred to below, do not reduce the individual and collective responsibilities of Board members with regard to their fiduciary duties and responsibilities, and they must continue to exercise due care and judgment in accordance with their statutory obligations.

 These terms of reference are subject to the provisions of the Articles and any other applicable law or regulatory provision in force in Guernsey, and the Listings Rules.